DESCRIPTION OF ORGANIZATION:

 - A strong record of administrative expertise is required

 - Paid experience in a University environment will be considered a strong asset

-- 21 hours/week, for 50.5 weeks, including 3 weeks of paid vacation (1.5 weeks over the winter holidays are not paid)
+- 21 hours/week, for 52 weeks, including 3 weeks of paid vacation (plus 1.5 weeks over the winter holidays)

 - This contract falls under the Concordia Association of Research Employees (CARE) collective agreement

 Applications must consist of a cover letter, a current curriculum vitae, and the names of two individuals who may be contacted for reference letters.